Gowthamb98/Retail-Customer-Rewards/README.md

   }
 }
 ```
-- **To Fetch Order history** --location 'http://localhost:8080/api/purchaseDetails/retrieveCustomerPurchases' \
+- **To get Customer Purchase history** --location 'http://localhost:8080/api/purchaseDetails/retrieveCustomerPurchases' \
+  - **Method**: GET
   --header 'customerId: 2' \
-  --header 'lastThreeMonths: true'
+  --header 'pastThreeMonths: true'
-   - If lastThreeMonths tag is given as true then the last three months data is populated.
+   - If pastThreeMonths tag is given as true then the last three months data is populated.
    - If none of the options are chosen by default it populates all orders for the customer
    - *Response*
 ```json